apache/dolphinscheduler-website/docs/en-us/2.0.0/user_doc/guide/project/workflow-definition.md

   <p align="center">
       <img src="/img/timer-en.png" width="80%" />
   </p>
-- Failure strategy, notification strategy, process priority, worker group, notification group, recipient, and CC are the same as workflow running parameters
+- Failure strategy, notification strategy, process priority, worker group, notification group, recipient, and CC are the same as workflow running parameters.
 - Click the "Create" button to create the timing successfully.
 At this time, the timing status is "**Offline**" and the timing needs to be **Online** to take effect.
 - Timing online: Click the "timing management" button <img src="/img/timeManagement.png" width="35"/>, enter the timing management page, click the "online" button, the timing status will change to "online", as shown in the below figure, the workflow takes effect regularly.
   <p align="center">